 Netflix is placing this with their standup and comedy specials.
 Netflix doesn’t know what else to do, in their infinite algorithmic prediction never anticipated a poioumenonic one-man cabaret filmed alone through the slow-motion breakdown we’ve been calling the Pandemic.
-The form of the musical revue is a classic though; I think it’s not an accident that all the people I know who have seen Inside also happen to be of the flotsam & jetsam of professional theatre, and all so eager to talk with one another about what we just saw, spilling out still tentatively into the venue lobbies of each other’s kitchens with the newly rediscovered sensation of having Seen A Show.
+The form of the musical revue is a classic though; I think it’s not an accident that all the people I know who have seen Inside also happen to be part of the flotsam & jetsam of professional theater, and all so eager to talk with one another about what we just saw, spilling out still tentatively into the venue lobbies of each other’s kitchens with the newly rediscovered sensation of having Seen A Show.

 During my own solitary drama of the past year, at one point I ended up on Etymonline looking up the root of the word ‘humor’ to see if it had any connection to ‘humanity’ (no).
 But at the end of the entry, just like an aside, a tossed off P.S., as if this wasn’t going to change the way I thought about comedy forever, Etymonline offers a guide from a Mr. Henry W. Fowler in 1926, “for aid in distinguishing the various devices that tend to be grouped under ‘humor’.”
 There are eight sorts laid out: Humor, Wit, Satire, Sarcasm, Invective, Irony, Cynicism, and Sardonic, and for each Fowler has, with just a word or two, defined its Motive/Aim, its Province, its Method/Means, and its Audience.
 The conciseness of it is truly something to behold—it’s really hit at both of the kitchen tables I’ve read it aloud at in the past week, in the midst of us trying to figure out just what the hell is happening with comedy in Bo Burnham’s Inside.

 I have a theory that like any good personality matrix, a whole new realm of fun pops off when you start layering things.
 What I’m wondering is if this might be something like Satire approached though the lens of Irony, with the resulting combination feeling way more unprotected than either on their own through this sort of double-negative of deflection.
-Because it’s like any ironic distancing he’s using is toward the use of satirical mockery itself—haha we’re all in on knowing satire is humor for the self-satisfied—but in pointing this one type of deflective humor at another deflective humor also in the room, and it’s a small fucking room, he’s also catching himself being filmed from this whole other angle in the mirror behind him, and that I think is the strange and new quality to the way vulnerability is being accessed here.
+Because it’s like any ironic distancing he’s using is toward the use of satirical mockery itself—haha we’re all in on knowing satire is humor for the self-satisfied—but in pointing this one type of deflective humor at another deflective humor also in the room, and it’s a small room, he’s also catching himself being filmed from this whole other angle in the mirror behind him, and that I think is the strange and new quality to the way vulnerability is being accessed here.

-Part of the strength of this meta-project definitely comes from the long legs it has in the historical tradition of the musical revue, particularly the darkly satiric midcentury chansons of Tom Lehrer or Jacques Brel.
+Part of the strength of this meta-project definitely comes from the long legs it has in the historical tradition of the musical revue, particularly the darkly satiric mid-century chansons of Tom Lehrer or Jacques Brel.
 But I don’t want to miss the particularly of-the-moment legs this work stands on either, and I mean mostly the long bare ones of Bo Burnham himself.
 Inside is a time capsule of the 2020 condition in many, many ways, but maybe most visibly, god has he captured the lint and horniness of self-presentation in lockdown.
 Grown-out hair, smudges on your shirt, and posing with no pants like a self-aware depressed pinup just for yourself alone in your house—whomst among us, etc.!

 I thought a lot about whether I think the question of “reality” in autobiographical art isn’t missing something about the experience of both art and reality.
 I thought a lot, throughout, about how he took care to include that early shot, in the sort of visual overture of the piece, of him moving his light source around and tilting his head to see the way the shadows changed on his face, and how I did that too before important Zoom calls.
-I thought about how the audio & visual cues he had to hit live while filming were always the most fun or the most sad because you saw him do it, because the constraint of just these four walls and these four limbs was so important to capturing…it.
-I thought about surrealism as a kind of honesty and accentuation as a kind of signal flare for something you might miss in the dark.
-I thought the phrase, “‘millennial-trained Brechtian Vine skills’, is that anything?”
+I thought about how the audio & visual cues he had to hit live while filming were always the most fun and the most sad because you saw him do it, because the constraint of just these four walls and these four limbs was so important to capturing…It.
+I thought about surrealism as a truer kind of honesty and accentuation as a kind of signal flare for something you might miss in the dark.
+I thought the phrase: “‘millennial-trained Brechtian Vine skills’, is that anything?”

 I thought about the Elaine Kahn bit that goes: